- Location: London City Office

 Warwick trained and qualified at Maxwell Gillott where he specialised in community care, public law, Court of Protection and education cases.

-The current edition of the Legal 500:
+The current edition of the Legal 500 under the ‘Court of Protection’ category:

 Assistant solicitor Warwick Norris is ‘a tremendous and dynamic force’, and ‘very bright and polite’.